elizeuangelo/fvtt-module-narrator-tools/README.md

 ## License

-This module is made by elizeuangelo and it is licensed under a Creative Commons Attribution 4.0 International License.
+This module is remade by Super-Thomate, originally made by [elizeuangelo](https://github.com/elizeuangelo/fvtt-module-narrator-tools) and it is licensed under a Creative Commons Attribution 4.0 International License.

 This work is licensed under Foundry Virtual Tabletop EULA - Limited License Agreement for module development v 0.1.6.